rodgon-codes/My-data-notebook/README.md

 # My-data-notebook
-This will be my learning home.
-Goal is to be emerge in Political - Social data analysis and engineering
+This will be my learning home for 2025.
+→ Goal: To immerse myself in political and social data — building skills in analysis, data engineering, and creative insights.

 ## Roadmap
 ``` mermaid